Selling Your House to Pay Off Debts

 When it comes to accumulating debt, some loans are considered to be good while others have a negative impact on your financial standing.
 For example, a mortgage is generally considered to be good debt, as the property value will in theory exceed over time.

 Student loans are also thought to be good debt, as education is thought to better your prospects and enable you to generate more income over the long term.
 Any loans taken out with low interest rates are also considered good debt.

 Bad debt occurs when you use borrowings to purchase something that will not generate long-term income and will decrease in value.
 Payday loans and credit cards are examples of bad debt.

-When debating whether or not to sell your home, you should look at what you’ll be using the money towards, and how it will impact your long term financial future.
+When debating whether or not to sell your home when paying off debts, you should look at what you’ll be using the money towards, and how it will impact your long term financial future.
 After all, as your home is such a large and important asset, selling your home to square outstanding balances should be an absolute last resort.

 Things to think about before selling your home

 If you are thinking of selling your home to settle debt, there are other things you should think about when making your decision:

 - Do you have difficulty managing money?
 Is drumming up money from a house sale a short-term solution to an underlying problem?

 - Are your financial troubles short or long-term?
 Is your shortfall in cash caused by a sudden change in circumstance that can be righted within a few months, or are you in long-term debt?